kalsan/compony/README.md

 Resourceful components use an instance variable `@data` and provide a reader `data` for it.
 As a convention, always store the data the component "is about" in this variable.

+Further, the class of which `data` should be can be specified and retrieved by using `data_class`.
+By default, `data_class` is inferred from the component's family name, i.e. `Components::User::Show` will automatically return `User` as `data_class`.

 The mixin adds extra hooks that can be used to store logic that can be executed in the request context when the component is rendered standalone.
 The formulation of that sentence is important, as the decision which of these blocks are executed depends on the verb DSL.
 But before elaborating on that, let's first look at all the available hooks provided by the Resourceful mixin:

 - `load_data`: Important.
 Speficy a block that assigns something to `@data` here.
 The block will be run before authorization - thus, you can check `@data` for authorizing (e.g. `can?(:read, @data)`).
 - `after_load_data`: Optional.
 If a block is specified, it is run immediately after `load_data`.
 This is useful if you inherit from a component that loads data but you need to alter something, e.g. refining a collection.
 - `assign_attributes`: Important for components that alter data, e.g. New, Edit.
 Specify a block that assigns attributes to your model from `load_data`.
 The model is now dirty, which is important: **do not save your model here**, as authorization has not yet been performed.
+Also, **do not forget to validate params before assigning them to attributes**.
 - `after_assign_attributes`: Optional.
 If a block is specified, it is run immediately after `assign_attributes`.
 Its usage is similar to that of `after_load_data`.
 - (At this point, your `authorize` block is executed, throwing a `CanCan::AccessDenied` exception causing HTTP 403 not authorized if the block returns false.)
 - `store_data`: Important for components that alter data, e.g. New, Edit.
 This is where you save your model stored in `@data` to the database.